wharfkit/website/src/lib/docs/Utilities/GenerateContract.md

 ## Usage

 The command is called using the `generate` keyword, followed by the name of the contract to generate code for.
-At a minimum, the API node URL must be also provided using the `--url` (or `-u` for short) option.
+At a minimum, the API node URL must also be provided using the `--url` (or `-u` for short) option.

 ```bash
 npx @wharfkit/cli generate eosio -u https://jungle4.greymass.com
 ```

-The above example will generate the ContractKit code for the `eosio` account on the Jungle4 network.
+The above example will generate the ContractKit code for the `eosio` account on the Jungle 4 network.

 ## Arguments